 By submitting this form, you consent to receive emails from CakeWhiz

-This old fashioned whipped frosting is truly the best!
-It's just as delicious as my Sour Cream Frosting (Vanilla) and Chocolate Sour Cream Frosting (Cocoa Powder) and has the perfect balance of sweetness and tanginess.
-I can eat it by the spoonfuls!
+This old fashioned whipped frosting is truly the best.
+It's just as delicious as my Coconut Cream Chocolate Frosting, Sour Cream Frosting (Vanilla), and Chocolate Sour Cream Frosting (Cocoa Powder).
+It's silky, smooth, rich and creamy and has the perfect balance of sweetness and tanginess.
+It's a nice change from classic American buttercream icing and I can eat it by the spoonfuls.

 Jump to: